 - Phase 1 Of Editing, this is how I called it.

 My Phase 1 of editing means I printed the manuscript by chapters.
 Each chapter will be reviewed thoroughly by my very own four eyes.
 I said four because I am using my eyeglasses while reading it.
 Then I will have to put markings on the page for my corrections, re-phrasing and eliminating the lines which are subject for revamping.

 - Print a hard copy of the manuscript.

 For me, I find it more effective if I am doing the editing in the hard copy.
-Of course we can edit it in our laptop but sometimes, we can only see what our mind tells us to see.
+Of course, we can edit it in our laptop but sometimes, we can only see what our mind tells us to see.
 So the word ‘They’ can be miswritten as ‘The’ in the soft copy without noticing it.
 Running the auto Spelling and Grammar Check in the Office Word will skip it at times.
 But when I printed it out, at first glance, I spotted it immediately.
-Traditional ways is old school but I find it more convenient for me.
+Traditional ways are old school but I find it more convenient for me.

 Editing is fun.
 We just have to love what we are doing and have more patience about it.
 The experts said, “To be an author, one must learn to be an editor.”
 So let’s take the challenge.
 And we should always tell ourselves, “Aim for the stars.
-If we fail, we can land in the moon.
+If we fail, we can land on the moon.
 Still close to our dreams.”

 Thanks for dropping by and enjoy your editing.